Get out - and stay out!

 Walk Friendly Community Silver Award

 Saranac Lake is designated as a Silver-Level community due to the impressive levels of walking and excellent planning efforts.
 Saranac Lake is a very walkable community and most errands can be accomplished on foot.
-A walk through the Village provides beautiful lake and river views, historic architecture, parks for refuge and recreation, and many dining, shopping, and entertainment possibilities.
+A walk through the Village provides beautiful lake and river views, historic architecture, parks for refuge and recreation, and many dining and shopping possibilities.
 Learn more.

 The Walk of Fame recognizes residents or former residents who have distinguished themselves positively, on a national or international level in the arts, sciences, entertainment, sports, commerce, philanthropy or government, bringing honor to themselves and, by their residency in Saranac Lake, to our community.